Bogotá Travel Guide

 Street art | Photo: Dan Moore

-You won’t want to miss the hauntingly beautiful Zipaquira Salt Cathedral; a fully-functional Catholic Cathedral carved out of the salt deposits of an abandoned mine.
+You won’t want to miss the hauntingly beautiful Zipaquira Salt Cathedral; a fully-functional Catholic Cathedral carved out of the salt deposits of an abandoned mine is one of the most impressive of Bogotá tourist attractions.
 250 thousand tonnes of rock salt was extracted to form the underground cathedral, resulting in a magnificent work of art.
-Zipaquira is an easy day’s trip from Bogota’s city centre.
-Additionally, just a few hours outside of Bogota are mouth-watering coffee farms that make both energising and educational day trips.
+Zipaquira is an easy day’s trip from Bogotá’s city centre.
+Additionally, just a few hours outside of Bogotá are mouth-watering coffee farms that make both energising and educational day trips.
 Most include a tour of the coffee making process, coffee sampling and (sometimes) lunch.
 Colomba Coffee Farm in Fusagasuga comes highly recommended.

 Zipaquira Salt Cathedral | Photo: Dan Moore